Castrovalva (Doctor Who): Production

 The working title for this story was The Visitor.
 This story was the first story aired which featured Peter Davison as the Fifth Doctor.
 However, it was the fourth story to be recorded as the original planned debut story, Project Zeta Sigma by John Flanagan and Andrew McCulloch, proved unworkable and a replacement had to be commissioned.
 John Nathan-Turner took advantage of this to give Davison the chance to have a firm idea of how he wanted to play the role before recording the regeneration story.

 Part 1 of this story is notable for being the first episode in Doctor Who history to credit the title character as "The Doctor", rather than "Doctor Who".
 The credit remained "The Doctor" until the series' cancellation in 1989, at the end of Season 26.
 In the 1996 TV film, no credit was actually given for the Eighth Doctor (although the Seventh Doctor was called the "Old Doctor" in the onscreen credits).
 For the first season of the 2005 revival, the credit reverted to "Doctor Who".
 The title became "The Doctor" again in "The Christmas Invasion" at the request of new star David Tennant.

 Location filming for the forest outside the Castrovalva citadel took place in East Sussex at Buckhurst Park and Harrison's Rocks near Groombridge.

 For the final scene, the script called for Adric to look "pallid" as he was still recovering from the effects of imprisonment by the Master.
 According to the commentary on the DVD, this was accidentally achieved by Matthew Waterhouse having a hangover.
 Davison says in the commentary that whilst the cameras were filming the Doctor and Tegan in conversation about who landed the TARDIS, Waterhouse "goes behind that tree and vomits".
 The other actors continued acting despite it so the take could be used.

+Castrovalva opened season 19 with a revised version of Sid Sutton's starfield title sequence, which had been introduced for The Leisure Hive in 1980.
+The animated stars gathered into a constellation form, which morphed into a head shot of Peter Davison as the Doctor, replacing the earlier image of Tom Baker.
+The sequence also retained Sutton's neon tubing-style logo and Peter Howell's synthesizer arrangement of Ron Grainer's theme music.
+This title sequence was used throughout Davidson's tenure in the lead role.

 For this story, the series was shifted from its traditional Saturday early evening transmission to a twice-weekly (Monday and Tuesday) slot.